 The Ocean of Churn by Sanjeev Sanyal

-The span of the book is the rim of Indian ocean – that stretches from Australia to the middle east and covers the eastern coast of Africa.
+The span of the book is the rim of the Indian Ocean.
+That stretches from Australia to the middle east and covers the eastern coast of Africa.
 Moving chronologically, Sanyal takes you through the trade routes, maritime history and powerful kingdoms of the past.
 He unravels the global linkages that exist as part of our gene pools.
 He highlights the generations that came through marriages across communities.
-He points out the reasons for some communities to follow a matriarchal or matrilineal traditions.
-Some of his observations are interesting like most women leaders of the recent past have come from the east and west is yet to see many true women leaders.
+And he points out the reasons for some communities to follow matriarchal or matrilineal traditions.
+Some of his observations are interesting.
+Like most women leaders of the recent past have come from the east and west is yet to see many true women leaders.
 He attributes it to matriarchal systems that nurtured women leaders.
 Wonder if women studies groups would look at this angle.

 Sanjeev Sanyal likes to give you some quirky trivia from history – small insignificant looking events that actually turned the course of history.
 Trivia that was lost to our history book writers.
 This is what I enjoy most about his writings.
 I also appreciate that he travels to learn about a place before he writes about it.
 This way he becomes a part of the community that adds the present to the history for the sake of future history.
 As a traveler, I know, when I stand at a historic place, the history comes alive in a very strange way.
 A lot of incidents start making more sense than they would ever do by reading or even by watching documentaries.